dscho/pagefind-xkcd-demo/content/comics/2020-12-30-flash-gatsby.md

 [Caption below the panel:]

-There's only a very short window of time in which I can post my unauthorized Flash® adaptation of The Great Gatsby.
+There's only a very short window of time in which I can post my unauthorized Flash® adaptation of *The Great Gatsby*.